Thursday, July 27, 2023

 Under the newly reorganized legal system, the state official who was immediately responsible for handling matters was the magistrate, George W. Brewer.
 Brewer was a white farmer who had lived in the area since before the war.
 Little information is available about his politics, but he likely was an active Republican as he was appointed by Governor Scott.
 As was common for magistrates, Brewer does not appear to have had any formal legal training, but he was educated and highly literate.

 Most practical issues, like bringing the accused to court, were handled by the county sheriff, P. F. Spofford.
 Born in Massachusetts, Spofford had moved to South Carolina before the Civil War to work as a shoemaker in Cheraw.
 He appears to have embraced the state culture.
-Spofford had served in the Confederate army and had been elected on a conservative ticket, but he appears to have enjoyed broad support as he received a Republican endorsement in a few years later when he ran for re-election.
-Ultimately, he went in to serve in office for almost two decades.
+Spofford had served in the Confederate army and had been elected on a conservative ticket, but he appears to have enjoyed broad support as he received a Republican endorsement a few years later when he ran for re-election.
+Ultimately, he went in to serve as sheriff for almost two decades.

 The job of prosecuting the case was handled by the county solicitor, James M. Rutland.
 Rutland was also a native South Carolinian who had practiced law before the war, but he was one of the few prominent South Carolinians who had opposed secession and the Confederacy.
 However, he was also a political moderate who supported only limited political rights for freedmen.
 All in all, the county legal system was run by people who could be expected to prosecute the case against Jacob Brewer with vigor.